COSC-499-W2025/cosc-499-w2025-capstone-project-project-starter/logs/individual/Will_Tilden.md

-# Personal log of Will Tilden (from Week 12) as per the personal log format outlined in lecture slides
+# Personal logs of Will Tilden (from Week 12) as per the personal log format outlined in lecture slides

 ## Applicable date range
 - Monday, November 17th to Sunday, November 23rd